lofues/Data-Algorithm_python/README.md

-basic datastruct implemention in python3
+basic DataStruct implemention in python3